SamSherrill/2nd-homework/assignment-explanation.md

 1) DONE: Create repo & clone to device
 2) Setup each page's basic html
    * DONE: Make sure to link bootstrap
-   * Reference another style sheet, which I'll have to create
+   * DONE: Reference another style sheet, which I'll have to create
 3) Refine HTML
    * Nav Bar is going to be on each.
 Get this right, then copy/paste
 4) Refine CSS sheet